Short breaks in Liverpool

 Spring breaks in Liverpool

-One Liverpool institution that’s nearly as famous is the Beatles is the Grand National.
+One Liverpool institution that’s nearly as famous as the Beatles is the Grand National.
 Get dressed in your most towering millinery for this horse-racing extravaganza held every April.
 In total, 600 million people watch on television – but you could be watching the action unfold live from the Aintree stands.
 Alternatively, spend a long weekend in the city in May, to coincide with LightNight Liverpool, a one-night arts and culture festival that sees all the galleries, museums and public spaces open late, and offering free entry.
 It’s a fabulous way to see the city, with giant projections onto the city walls and late openings at lots of bars and restaurants.

 What are the best attractions in Liverpool?

 There are lots of things to do in Liverpool but museums are top of the bill for most visitors – outside the capital, nowhere in the UK has more cultural institutions and galleries to visit.
-They are mostly focused on or near to William Brown Street, a magnificent Georgian avenue with museums and libraries lined up cheek by jowl.
+They are mostly focused on or near William Brown Street, a magnificent Georgian avenue with museums and libraries lined up cheek by jowl.
 The Beatles’ presence is unavoidable in the city – you may like to opt for the National Trust’s own tour, which incorporates the childhood homes of John Lennon and Paul McCartney – both now NT owned.
 The docks themselves are a must-see, and the Merseyside Maritime Museum is one of the best museums in the UK – offering a fascinating education in the trading history of Liverpool, as well as the role the sea has played in the identity of the city throughout its long lifespan.
 Finally, no footie fan should leave the city without fingering the grass at its great stadiums, Anfield and Goodison Park.

 So if you are a fan of The Beatles or just fancy a trip across the famous river, then take a look at our hotels in Liverpool and see what this city has to offer.